joelbeedle/rust-renderer/README.md

 # rust-renderer

-Toy rendering project that helped me to learn rust.
+Rendering project that helped me to learn rust.

 In essence, it's a renderer that can take any 3D model and render it.
 It doesn't use GPU acceleration, only `minifb` for the window and a frame buffer.